-The engineers, responsible for the configuration and structure, energy and propulsion and workshop teams, built the airplane.
 “Since the beginning of the ’round-the-world flight, some of them follow Solar Impulse 2, taking care of maintenance, while others are based at the Mission Control Center (MCC) in Monaco.”

 Along with the flight mission team—which includes meteorologists, mathematicians and air traffic controllers—engineers prepare and follow the flights, and are in constant communication with the pilot.
 The flight-tests team is in charge of the ground tests and training and maintenance flights, before the beginning of each mission.
 The ground crew is responsible of handling the plane in the hangar and on the runway.

 “The project being as much about engineering as communication, the marketing & communications and multimedia, graphic design & photography teams are also important elements of the adventure.”

 “Our ambition for Solar Impulse is for the worlds of exploration and innovation to make a contribution to the cause of renewable energies.
 We want to demonstrate the importance of clean technologies for sustainable development, and to place dreams and emotions back at the heart of scientific adventure.”
 Bertrand Piccard’s initial vision, written in 2004.

 Now in 2016 and Bertrand Piccard’s vision enters a phase of concrete reality.
 Less than four months after Bertrand and André completed the epic adventure of flying around the globe with no fuel, the Solar Impulse Foundation launched the World Alliance for Clean Technologies in Marrakech.